Duke-PL-Course/Scala/2013-02-12-book-problems.md

 ---

-## Day 3: Day 3: Cutting Through the Fluff
+## Day 3: Cutting Through the Fluff

 ### Do